 1939 - A Dick Whittington Studio photo in the collection of the USC Digital Library.
 The entrance of the Muse Theatre is down there in the closest of the Hellman Buildings.

-1943 - Thanks to Bill Gabel for the post of this shot on Cinema Treasures.
+c.1943 - Thanks to Bill Gabel for the post of this shot on Cinema Treasures.
 Note in the arch it says "All Western Pictures."
-Carmen Forquer Nyssen suggested the 1943 date.
+Carmen Forquer Nyssen suggested a 1943 date.
 Her tattoo history website Buzzworthy Tattoo has a story about the photo and the tattoo artists whose signs are visible.
 Harry Lawson's tattoo shop is depicted in the photo -- he had just moved up from San Diego in 1943 and he was only at this location a short time.

 1940s - A California Historical Society photo appearing on the USC Digital Library website.